Rail Safety Week 2023

 We hope this information helps you to make an informed submission to this plan change.
 Should you require any further information or clarification, or need assistance with your submission, please do not hesitate to contact us via email firstname.lastname@example.org

 Thank you once again for your support, together we can Save The Spur.

-For the last 7 years, SSR has been battling to ensure that the railway can continue to operate into the future due to a proposed Upper Hutt City Council lead land deal that could in time spell the end of the both the railway and of this iconic entrance to the Upper Hutt.
+Over the last 8 years, Silver Stream Railway has been battling to ensure that the railway can continue to operate into the future due to a proposed Upper Hutt City Council lead land deal that could in time spell the end of the both the railway and of this iconic entrance to the Upper Hutt.

 Silver Stream Railway shares most of its boundary with land known as the Silverstream Spur, 35 hectares purchased by Upper Hutt City Council in 1990 using funds set aside for the creation of reserves in the city.

-Upper Hutt City Council in conjunction with a neighboring land owner are currently attempting to take over the Spur to enable the construction of a road and infrastructure corridor, cutting the land in half with a over 1 kilometer long transport/infrastructure corridor taking up nearly 10% of the Spur, which will likely eventually lead to the loss of further parts of this iconic land to development and in turn would undermine Silver Stream Railway’s ability to continue to operate leading to the demise of this popular Upper Hutt attraction.
+Upper Hutt City Council in conjunction with a neighboring land owner are currently attempting to take over the Spur to enable the construction of a road and infrastructure corridor, cutting the land in half with a over 1 kilometer long transport/infrastructure corridor taking up nearly 10% of the Spur, which will likely eventually lead to the loss of further parts of this iconic land to development and in turn would undermine Silver Stream Railway’s ability to continue to operate, leading to the demise of this popular Upper Hutt attraction.

-Silver Stream Railway, its supporters, and other community based groups are calling for Upper Hutt City Council to correct the error in zoning on the Spur and designate the entire Spur as Open Space with no provision for a road/infrastructure corridor to neighboring privately owned land.
-With the community’s help the Spur can then be transformed into an area able to be enjoyed by all.
+Silver Stream Railway, its supporters, and other community based groups are calling for Upper Hutt City Council to correct the error in zoning on the Spur and zone the entire Spur as Open Space with no provision for a road/infrastructure corridor to neighboring privately owned land.
+With the community’s help the Spur can then be transformed into an area able to be enjoyed by all forever.